appjonathan/pipeline-one/README.md

 # pipeline-one-py
-this is a basic example of github pipeline
+this is a basic example of github pipeline with py